NikitaLozovik/search-engine/README.md

   	   </servers>
 	</settings>
 ```
 If the file already exists but does not contain the <servers> block, add only this block.
 If this block exists in the file, add the <server> block from the code snippet above inside it.In the <value> block, you'll find a unique access token.
-If you encounter a "401 Authorization Error" when trying to fetch dependencies, take the latest access token from the document at this link: https://docs.google.com/document/d/1rb0ysFBLQltgLTvmh-ebaZfJSI7VwlFlEYT9V5_aPjc
+If you encounter a "401 Authorization Error" when trying to fetch dependencies, take the latest access token from the document at this link: [Access Token Doc](https://docs.google.com/document/d/1rb0ysFBLQltgLTvmh-ebaZfJSI7VwlFlEYT9V5_aPjc)
 3. Load all Maven dependencies.
 4. In the /src/main/resources/application.yaml file, configure the following:
 For the database, specify the URL, username, and password (all tables will be automatically created using Liquibase).